• Skip to primary navigation

 Instructions

 • I always like to activate the yeast beforehand.
-You can do this by adding 2 tablespoon of luke warm (not hot!) water to the yeast in a little cup or glass.
+You can do this by adding 2 tbsp of luke warm (not hot!) water to the yeast in a little cup or glass.
 And let it rest of 10 -15 minutes.

 • In a bowl mix the flour with the salt and sugar and create a 'well' in the middle.